b3n0y/ResolveDevDoc/docs/source/index.rst

    **Use at your own risk** Some errors might be present.
 This documentation project is still in developement.

-Some of those scripts were made with the help of the `SteakUnderWater WSL community <https://www.steakunderwater.com/wesuckless/>`_
+Some of those samples were created with the help of the `SteakUnderWater WSL community <https://www.steakunderwater.com/wesuckless/>`_

 .. note::